Skip to content

 Ilam Park and the White Peak is a great place for families and dog walkers.
 There are plenty of gentle riverside walks, as well as opportunities for picnics, adventures and exploring.
 You can relax in our deckchairs and enjoy the far-reaching views across the Italian Gardens towards Dovedale or take part in any of our seasonal activities.
 Take a look at what you and your family can do this season in this special place.

-February and half term at Ilam Park
+Half term fun at Ilam Park and Dovedale

 A lamb and ewe in the foreground with people walking up a hill in the White Peak area of the Peak District